 This bill amends several sections of the Reissue Revised Statutes of Nebraska to allow school boards to employ chaplains, including in a volunteer capacity, to provide various support services to students without requiring them to hold a teaching certificate.
 The bill defines a chaplain as a clergy member who is licensed, ordained, or endorsed by their religious organization and trained for secular environments.
-It stipulates that chaplains can offer academic, career, emotional, and behavioral health support, and emphasizes that their employment does not imply an endorsement of any specific religion.
-Additionally, the bill mandates that chaplains undergo a criminal history record check before employment and that school boards develop policies regarding the employment and management of chaplains.
+It establishes that the employment of a chaplain does not imply an endorsement of any particular religion and mandates that chaplains undergo a criminal history record check before employment.
+Additionally, school boards must develop policies regarding the employment and management of chaplains.

 Statutes affected: